carlinhos2008/Master/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to the MasterStake project, and is not to be confused with overall MasterStake Network Protocol consensus changes.
+The following applies to code changes to the MasterStake project, and is not to be confused with overall MasterStake Core consensus changes.

 Whether a pull request is merged into MasterStake rests with the project merge maintainers and ultimately the project lead.